 We disclose our credit risk exposure per economic sector in our annual report.

 By far, the largest part of our loan book consists of residential mortgages and consumer loans.

-We publish a detailed breakdown of our entire portfolio, approximately EUR 775 billion, comprising a list of the sectors that we finance and the amount.
-This is in line with the Dutch Banking Association’s transparency protocol, which ING helped create as part of a working group of banks.
-It tells a transparent story about how diverse and global we are.
+We provide a detailed breakdown of our entire portfolio of over €930 billion, listing our loans outstanding as of December 2022 per economic sector.
+This is in line with the Dutch Banking Association’s transparency protocol, which ING helped create.
 You can view ING's portfolio overview (PDF 0.1 MB) here.

 ING is actively involved in all developments in financial supervision and regulation in all countries we do business in.

 Our goal is to improve financial supervision and regulation – and how it’s put into practice – in a way that supports the interests of our stakeholders (including customers) to the fullest extent possible.